MrJasonDEX/Cold-War-Mods/README.md

 ---

 ## ⚠️ Warning

-- **Use at your own risk.**
+- Use at your own risk
-- Do **not** use in public lobbies (not supported).
-- Works only in **private matches**.
+- Works only in **private matches** (friends can join you)
-- If you get banned, you get banned.
+- If you get banned, it’s on you

 ---

 ## 📜 License

-This repository is shared for educational purposes only.
+This repository is for educational purposes.
 Code/scripts provided by **MuzzMan**.
 Public release by **MrJasonDEX**.

 You may share and modify with proper credit.
-Consider applying [MIT License](https://opensource.org/licenses/MIT) if you want others to reuse your work safely.
+Consider applying the [MIT License](https://opensource.org/licenses/MIT) for safe reuse.